Noddin-Robotmakers/Website/Innovation.md

 We're excited about these changes, and we believe that our design will be of great benefit to people with disabilities who wish to ski.

 ### Prototyping and testing
 However, during the testing phase, we encountered a few issues that needed addressing.
-We received feedback from Maine Adaptive and learned from it.
+We received feedback from Maine Adaptive telling us about what we were doing wrong.
-* The wheelchair was accelerating too fast, which could be dangerous.
-* Additionally, it was not maintaining enough momentum.
+* Main Adaptive told us that the wheelchair was going to accelerate too fast, and that it would not maintain momentum.
 We have used a 3D printer to print our model and test it.